 Support groups are another option for people in recovery and involve peer-led meetings for people recovering from an addiction.
-Examples include Cocaine Anonymous, Alcoholics Anonymous, and SMART recovery.
+Examples include Narcotics Anonymous, Alcoholics Anonymous, and SMART recovery.
 These programs help people rebuild a supportive community of other people who are clean and sober.

 Teletherapy and online counseling

 Online and telephone forms of counseling have become increasingly popular, especially in the wake of COVID.
 While not applicable for everyone, online counseling offers a flexible option to access professional help to cope with cocaine use disorder from the comfort of home.